Marvin Jones Jr. Player Prop Bets for NFL Week 18 - Jacksonville vs. Indianapolis - NewsBreak

 Matchup vs. Indianapolis

-- Jones is averaging 53 receiving yards per game in three career matchups against the Colts, 6.5 more than his receiving yards prop bet over/under for Sunday's game (46.5).
+- Jones' 53 receiving yards per game in his three career matchups against the Colts are 5.5 more than his over/under for Sunday's game.

-- In three matchups versus the Colts, Jones has had a TD catch once (including multiple scores in that game).
+- Jones, in three matchups, had a touchdown catch once.
+And he had multiple TDs in that game.

 - Note: Jones' stats vs. Colts date back to 2016.

-- The 248.8 yards per game the Colts are allowing through the air makes them the NFL's 18th-ranked pass defense.
+- The 248.8 passing yards the Colts give up per game makes them the NFL's 18th-ranked pass defense this season.

-- With 30 passing TDs conceded this year, the Colts defense is ranked 30th in the league.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the NFL.

 Recent Performances

-- Against the Patriots last week, Jones was targeted six times and racked up 46 yards on two receptions.
+- Jones put together a 46-yard performance against the Patriots last week on two catches (23 yards per reception) while being targeted six times.

-- Jones has totaled 134 receiving yards (44.7 per game), reeling in 12 balls on 23 targets in his last three games.
+- Jones has put up 134 yards during his last three games (44.7 per game), hauling in 12 passes on 23 targets.

 Jones' Jacksonville Teammates